 Efficient Stock Option Trading With Think-or-Swim and TastyTrade

 This article is for those who have at least some experience with options and willing to learn something new.

-After more then 30 years trading stocks and options, I found the most dependable method of managing trades with the "Think-or-Swim platform that's included with a TD Ameritrade account.
+After more then 30 years trading stocks and options, I found the most dependable method of managing trades is with the "Think-or-Swim platform that's included with a TD Ameritrade account.

 This trading tool shows all the important market information that helps increase the odds by determining successful trades.
 But a full understanding of the information is necessary to put it to use with proper trading methods.

 I learned these methods from the TastyTrade Network.
 I don’t claim to be an expert, but thanks to TastyTrade, I have a clear understanding of the rules.